 The PHAA (Victorian Branch) has over 500 members in public health related occupations in health service, research, government and community sectors.
 We work with the National Office in providing policy advice, in organising seminars and public events and in mentoring public health professionals.

-The PHAA Vic Branch welcomes the discussion paper on maxmising opportunities and reducing barriers for adolescents and young adults, who can be a vulnerable population group.
+The PHAA Vic Branch welcomes the discussion paper on maximising opportunities and reducing barriers for adolescents and young adults, who can be a vulnerable population group.
 We also welcome to opportunity to comment on a number of relevant areas.

 DRAFT VISION